SAP-samples/teched2023-XP270/exercises/ex2/README.md

 ## Exercise 2.2 - Register command as Operation Flow in SAP Cloud ALM

-The previously defined command needs to be registered in SAP Cloud ALM so that SAP Cloud ALM can trigger it.
+The previously defined command "Delete App Temp Storage"needs to be registered in SAP Cloud ALM so that SAP Cloud ALM can trigger it.

 1. Logon to SAP Cloud ALM.